 Town of Hardisty

-Hardisty is located approximately twenty five minutes southeast of Sedgewick.
+Hardisty is located approximately thirty minutes southeast of Killam.
 Hardisty’s slogan is “More Than You Imagine”, which is fitting considering the beautiful scenery that provides a backdrop for plenty of outdoor activities and fun events.
+Find your favourite beer, wine and spirits at Lakeview Liquor Store.
+Rustic Stars is a country gift shop that you will definitely want to check out.
 Hardisty is also known as a major part of Alberta’s Energy Hub, and is the home of the Tank Farm – a robust industrial development.
 The Hardisty Rodeo Association hosts an annual rodeo that is one of the best in the area.
 Be sure to check the Town’s website for event updates and details.
 The campground and public beach at the Hardisty Lake Park are right in town, welcoming campers and day visitors all summer long.
 Nearby, you can play 9 holes of golf at the Lakeview Golf Course – one of the town’s best kept secrets and it’s the Roadtrip Adventure Game sticker station!